slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"There was a gun to my head.
 The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
 Every day I wake up with that gun to my head.
 Every day I live."
 -- x@jonmorrow*

-### On discipline
+### On persistence and discipline

 <!--
-"Discipline is the bridge between goals and accomplishment." -- Jim Rohn 1930] -->
+> *"Discipline is the bridge between goals and accomplishment."  -- Jim Rohn [1930]*
+> *"Every exceptional person I know is dangerously consistent"  -- Leila Hormozi*

+-- x\@signulll] * obsession is consistency without promise.
+-->

 > *"The distance between dreams and reality is called discipline."